cngroupdk/cnu-level-up/Level 2/README.md

 ## “Stand-up”

-As mentioned before you and your mentors gonna have a meeting every single day, so-called `stand-ups`
+As mentioned before you and your mentors gonna have a meeting every single day, so-called `stand-ups`.
+In otder to make it as close to a regular stand-up as possible at least once or twice per week the standup will be in english.

 **What can you expect?**